 Step 2: Sauté the Vegetables

-Step 3: Add the Beans and Broth
+Step 3: Add Beans and Broth

 Step 4: Blend the Soup